maroph/maroph.github.io/docs/info/about.md

 This is my main GitHub site.

 ## Bio
-My name is Manfred ROsenboom and I work as a software lead developer for [Fujitsu Germany](https://www.fujitsu.com/de/) in the Munich Area.
+My name is Manfred Rosenboom and I work as a software lead developer for [Fujitsu Germany](https://www.fujitsu.com/de/) in the Munich Area.
 At the moment I work mainly on the
 [SecDocs Archive Service](https://www.fujitsu.com/de/products/computing/servers/mainframe/bs2000/ccp/)